 Also, they are flexible so you can easily bend them to remove the finished candies.

 If you check out my original gummy candy post (the one where I use gummy candy makers) you can see a nice variety of other molds that are available.
-You can make homemade Mickey Mouse gummies, Snoopy gummies, and more.
+You can make Homemade GIANT Gummy Bears, Mickey Mouse, Snoopy, and more.

 Oh, and in that post, I even show you how to make multi-colored gummy bears and gummy worms.

-You can find the supplies needed to make this gummy candy from Amazon.
-I earn a small commission when you use the affiliate links in this post at NO extra cost to you.
+You can find silicone molds and ingredients on Amazon.com.
+I earn a small commission for sales at NO extra cost to you.